wing5wong/artisan-whs-static/source/_announcements/2026-07-21_whanganui-high-school-student-achievement-conferences.md

 •	Students will be released at the end of Period 4 – 2.00pm on both days.
 •	Buses will run at their normal times and the Homework Centre will be open in the Library until 4.30pm as usual.

+Any queries please phone 349 0177.